Cover Crops and Green Manure Crops

 Till under at least two weeks prior to planting.
 Decomposing plant material consumes soil oxygen and can create plant health problems if not tilled in ahead of time.
 More than one tilling may be necessary to get an acceptable kill of the clover.

 Most will opt for a fall cover crop tilled under as a spring green manure.
 Seeding dates should be done by mid-October at the latest.
-Mid-September is ideal on the Colorado Front Range.
+Mid-September is ideal on the Colorado Front Range and the western valleys.
 In mountain elevations, plant in August or earlier.
-A rye/Austrian winter pea or rye/hairy vetch mixture will over winter in Colorado.
+A rye/Austrian winter pea or rye/hairy vetch mixture will overwinter in Colorado.
 Hairy vetch is hardier than winter pea.
 Rye is extremely winter hardy.
+Newer winter cover crops include Daikon radish, tillage radish, and turnips.
+There are many mixes available as well, usually referred to by the number or species per mix (for example, a 3 way mix).
 Prepare as above and broadcast at the rates in Table 3.

 Over-wintered cover crops become a veritable salad-bar to geese and deer.
 A cover crop that is well established prior to winter temperature extremes should rebound from wildlife grazing in late winter/early spring.